itlackey/azure-swa-starter/README.md

 # Azure Static Site Starter Kit
 This starter kit uses Svelte and Eleventy to build the static site frontend.
-It also includes a basic example of using JavaScript Managed Functions as a backend.
+It also includes a basic example of using Python Managed Functions as a backend.

 ## Getting started